 McKinsey’s Gellé says companies are increasingly turning to local infrastructure providers such as ADC to balance compliance with performance, allowing them to navigate regulatory constraints more effectively.

-“We are expanding pretty much in every single market where we are already operating,” says Xavier Matagne, Chief Development Officer at ADC.
-The company’s projects include new data centres in Accra, Ghana, as well as upcoming expansions in North Africa, catering to the region’s growing cloud needs.
+“We are expanding pretty much in every single market where we are already operating,” says Xavier Matagne, chief development officer at ADC.
+The company’s projects include a new data centre in Accra, Ghana, as well as upcoming expansions in North Africa, catering to the region’s growing cloud needs.

 Matagne says, however, that the divide in cloud infrastructure between South Africa and other regions on the continent remains stubbornly high.